-- 20. We believe that the appropriateness of the methods, the consistency in application, the accuracy and completeness of data, and the reasonableness of significant assumptions used by us in developing accounting estimates and related disclosures used in the preparation of the consolidated financial statements, including those measured at fair value are reasonable and supportable, and include the effects of the COVID-19 pandemic. - 21.
-We have no plans or intentions that may materially affect the carrying value of assets and liabilities reflected in the consolidated financial statements.
+- 1. We believe that the appropriateness of the methods, the consistency in application, the accuracy and completeness of data, and the reasonableness of significant assumptions used by us in developing accounting estimates and related disclosures used in the preparation of the consolidated financial statements, including those measured at fair value are reasonable and supportable. - 2.
+We have no plans or intentions that may materially affect the carrying value or classification of assets and liabilities reflected in the consolidated financial statements.

-Risks and measurement uncertainties
+Risk and measurement uncertainties

-22. We have disclosed the assumptions we have made about the future, and all other major sources of estimation uncertainties, including the effects of the COVID-19 pandemic, which have a significant risk of resulting in a material adjustment to the carrying amounts of assets and liabilities within the next financial year.
+1. We have disclosed the assumptions we have made about the future, and all other major sources of estimation uncertainties, which have a significant risk of resulting in a material adjustment to the carrying amounts of assets and liabilities within the next financial year.